mochananil/Sample_work/Instuctions (sample work).md

 > Note: The shortcut might not always work depending on ChatGPT’s server load or downtime.

 Congratulations!
-You've successfully set up ChatGPT to work with Siri on your iPhone, enhancing your voice assistant experience.
+Siri has now been successfully integrated with ChatGPT on the iPhone, enhancing the voice assistant experience.

 ## Author: